Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 2. Candle Cup Kokeshi

-All you need is a wooden candle cup and a wooden ball and you too can make this sweet Kokeshi doll.
-For the directions, go to the restless RISA site.
+All you need is a wooden candle cup and a wooden ball, and you, too, can make this sweet Kokeshi doll.
+For directions, go to the restless RISA site.

 3. Japanese Kokeshi